 Starting a transcription

-Upload your file by dropping it to the respective participant.
+Upload your file by dropping it to the respective Session.
 You can use both audio and video files.
 Condens supports all common formats.

 You can already start the transcription while the file is uploading by clicking.

 Set the language that is spoken in the recording.
 Transcription is available for English, Dutch, French, German, Italian, Portuguese (Brazil) and Spanish.
 If you need transcription of another language, please reach out to us at firstname.lastname@example.org.

 To get accurate speaker detection, please set the number of people who are speaking in the recording.

 Transcription typically takes 10 minutes per hour of recording.